SteamDeckHomebrew/decky-plugin-template/README.md

    1. ``pnpm i``
    2. ``pnpm run build``
    - These setup pnpm and build the frontend code for testing.
-3. Consult the [decky-frontend-lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) repository for ways to accomplish your tasks.
+3. Consult the documentation in `docs/wiki` or the [decky-frontend-lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) repository for ways to accomplish your tasks.
-   - Documentation and examples are still rough,
+   - Review the [Getting Started guide](docs/wiki/plugin-dev/getting-started.md) for detailed plugin structure information
    - Decky loader primarily targets Steam Deck hardware so keep this in mind when developing your plugin.
 4. If using VSCodium/VSCode, run the `setup` and `build` and `deploy` tasks.
 If not using VSCodium etc. you can derive your own makefile or just manually utilize the scripts for these commands as you see fit.